I think you’ll agree with me when I say…

 The home reversion, comprises of you selling all or a portion of your home to a provider, in return for a cash lump sum and the right to remain living there.
 It’s shared ownership.

-When your provider decides to sell the holdings, however, they tend to get a share of the proceeds.
+When your provider decides to sell the holdings, however, they will get a share of the proceeds.

-Lifetime mortgages, as their name precedes them, are not designed to be repaid during your lifetime.
+Lifetime mortgages, as their name precedes them, are not designed to be paying during your lifetime.

 Subsequently, they can potentially have impressive fast repayment dues if you want to repay them before you die or move into long-term care.

-That said, however, most of the new plans come with fixed-term advance arrangement fees, which means that with a few years in, you can change and decide to close it.
+That said, however, most of the new plans come with fixed-term advance arrangement paying, which means that with a few years in, you can change and decide to close it.